onecommons/unfurl/docs/tosca.rst

 Components of TOSCA Specification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A Node Template and a Relationship Template are the building blocks of any TOSCA Specification.The diagram figure below provides a high level overview of how different components involved within the TOSCA sepcification.
+A Node Template and a Relationship Template are the building blocks of any TOSCA Specification.The diagram figure below provides a high level overview of how different components involved within the TOSCA specification.

 .. https://app.diagrams.net/#G1rbe28yAmiULdCV2mtNJ_b0AWJFiG0iVi